Climate Change: Initiatives Aimed at Carbon Neutrality

 We are working to reduce greenhouse gas emissions during product transportation.
 This initiative will contribute to the reduction of scope 3 greenhouse gas emissions.

-Reduction in logistics
+Reduction in Logistics

 Examples Scope 3 emissions categories contributing to reductions

-Modal shift* in methanol transport
+Modal shift*1 in methanol transport

 (switched from tank truck to railcar)